LukasVoeller/2020_RM_UltimateSidebar/Readme.md

 # RM_2019_UltimateSidebar
-UltimateSidebar is a custom Rainmeter widget.
+UltimateSidebar is a custom Rainmeter widget made for 1920x1080 desktops.
 You can get Raimmeter here: https://www.rainmeter.net/

 In combination with the Software "DesktopCoral" you'll be able to permanently reserve the space for the widget.